 The hernia symptoms listed below accompany different hernia types.
 Each individual will experience different hernia symptoms depending on the type of hernia and the individual’s physical health and overall wellness.
-Only your doctor or hernia specialist can properly diagnose your signs and symptoms to determine whether or not they are indeed hernia related.
+Only your doctor or hernia surgeon can properly diagnose your signs and symptoms to determine whether or not they are indeed hernia related.

 If you discover bulge or swelling in your abdominal area, this could be a hernia symptom.
 An abdominal bulge is the most common hernia symptom.
 When there is a hole or defect in the abdominal wall muscle, the intestinal contents bulge outwards.
 These intestinal contents are contained within a sac of peritoneum, referred to as the hernia sac.
 With strenuous activities such as lifting, straining, or coughing the bulge tends to enlarge as the intra-abdominal pressure increases.
 A bulge may or may not be painful, however, you should NOT ignore an abnormal bulge even if it is not painful.